Anirudh42/htn_next_word_prediction/README.md

 # Next Word Prediction App - Hack the North Workshop

-# A very simple Text autocomplete application

-# This repo uses Docker and Flask to build the application.
+## A very simple Text autocomplete application.
+This repo uses Docker and Flask to build the application.

 ## Steps:

-### Without using Docker:
+#### Without using Docker:
 1. Clone the repository ````git clone https://github.com/Anirudh42/htn_next_word_prediction.git````
 2. Download and install the ````pip```` package manager from here https://pip.pypa.io/en/stable/installation/
 3. Install the packages with the command ````pip install requirements.txt````.
 Make sure you have the ````requirements.txt```` file